oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ##### 3.1.3.3.7 Full Product Name Type - Product Identification Helper - SKUs

-The list of stock keeping units (`skus`) of value type `array` with 1 or more items contains a list of parts, or full stock keeping units.
+The list of stock keeping units (`skus`) of value type `array` with 1 or more items contains a list of full or abbreviated (partial) stock keeping units.

 A list of stock keeping units SHOULD only be used if the list of relationships is used to decouple e.g. hardware from the software, or the stock keeping units change during update.
 In the latter case the remediations SHALL include the new stock keeping units is or a description how it can be obtained.